PrashantBedi/portfolio-template/src/markdown/3_TheoryOfRelativity.md

 ----------
 Physics
 ----------
-Law that covers flaws in theory of relativity
+Law that covers flaws in newton's law of gravity